Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Discussion

 Interesting questions still arise in the much more challenging case of an indeterminate sign Jacobian.
-On the one hand, we have showed in Example \ref{indnoind} that, in principle, cancellations may occur between the numerator and the denominator of
+On the one hand, we have showed in Example \ref{indnoind} that cancellations may occur between the numerator and the denominator of

 so that an indeterminate sign of the Jacobian determinant does not a priori imply the indeterminate sign of the responses.
-On the other hand, given the non generic appearance of such an example, this quite surprising feature shall not be often expected in real biological networks.
-Addressing and characterizing in more detail network conditions leading to such cancellations is of great interest for future work.
-In fact, in a case when cancellations are excluded, the sign of all responses undergoes a \emph{simultaneous switch} at the zero of the Jacobian, at the same bifurcation point of a possible saddle-node bifurcation, connecting the control of the sign of the sensitivity responses to stability properties of the equilibrium.\\
+On the other hand, the example is artificially constructed and this quite surprising feature may not often happen in real biological networks.
+Addressing and characterizing in more detail network conditions leading to such cancellations is of great interest for future work: if cancellations are excluded, the sign of all responses undergoes a \emph{simultaneous switch} at the zero of the Jacobian, at the same bifurcation point of a possible saddle-node bifurcation, connecting the control of the sign of the sensitivity responses to stability properties of the equilibrium.\\